 - 1. Overall and female rankings will be scored with the Fixed Total Validity scoring (FTV), as described in Appendix D: Fixed Total Validity (FTV). - 2.
 The FTV "reject rate" is set to 25% (equivalent to the former discard system with 1 discard out of 4 tasks). - 3.
+Overall and female rankings will be computed to one decimal place of precision. - 4.
 Team and country results are calculated as the sum of the scores in this event.

 - 1. Overall and female rankings will be scored with the Fixed Total Validity scoring (FTV), as described in Appendix D: Fixed Total Validity (FTV). - 2.
 The FTV "reject rate" is set to 25% (equivalent to the former discard system with 1 discard out of 4 tasks). - 3.
+Overall and female rankings will be computed to one decimal place of precision. - 4.
 Team and country results are calculated as the sum of the scores in this event.